 Long recognized as the cultural hub of the region, Midtown is known for its emblematic institutions like Saint Louis University and the Grand Center Arts District.
 Culture aficionados have flocked to the neighborhood’s arts district for decades to catch professional live theatre at the opulent Fox Theatre or a concert at Powell Hall – home to the St. Louis Symphony Orchestra, the nation’s second-oldest professional symphony orchestra, preceded only by the New York Philharmonic.
 The Grand Center Arts District is also home to the International Photography Hall of Fame & Museum, plus 16 other galleries and museums all dedicated to art and design.

 Though commonly known for its cultural offerings, Midtown more recently has solidified its reputation as a mecca for the city’s red-hot culinary scene.
-For a one-of-a-kind fine dining experience check out Bulrush, where James Beard Award finalist and Missouri native chef Rob Connoley serves up contemporary forage-inspired foods rooted in Ozark cuisine and tradition.
+Check out Esca, a unique spot with rustic Italian and French inspired cuisine and an ambitious wine list.

 For barbecue lovers, check out Pappy’s Smokehouse to savor what Food Network considers to be the #1 best barbecue ribs in the country.
 If you’ve got a sweet tooth that needs to be satisfied, stop in at Fountain on Locust for some of the best ice cream in Missouri.
 Housed in a former automobile factory, this neighborhood hot spot has a full menu of classic American diner-inspired dishes with local flare.